DrFormulas Best DHT Blocking Shampoo with Moroccan Argan Oil, Tea Tree Oil, Caffeine, Biotin for Hair Loss, 16 oz

 Parabens have since been added in shampoos, soaps, and a variety of other health and personal care products as a preservative to prevent the growth of fungi, bacteria, and other potentially harmful microbes.4

 According to research1 conducted by the Environmental Protection Agency, long-term exposure to these chemicals can harm your endocrine system.
 Once absorbed through the skin, parabens end up stored in the body’s fatty tissue where they accumulate over time.
-If their build-up becomes concentrated, they bind to estrogen receptors, allowing them to interfere with your body’s normal body function.2 These compounds alter how much hormones your body makes and the way the body functions.
+If their build-up becomes concentrated, they bind to estrogen receptors, allowing them to interfere with normal body function.2 Estrogens in excess are known to inhibit hair growth.14

 The main worry is that, while individual products contain negligible amounts of parabens, cumulative exposure to parabens from a variety of different sources could eventually add up, overload the body, and result in health problems.
 Some researchers have found that parabens can be found in measurable amounts in about 90 percent of the average person’s typical groceries.4 Many health advocates have pressured the FDA to ban the use of parabens in products.
 The more you use products with parabens, the higher risk you have for hormonal imbalances.

-Because Moroccan argan oil is rich in vitamin E, it can help rehydrate the skin and scalp, preventing dryness and itching.
-It can also help prevent hair from becoming dry and brittle and support hair growth.
+Essential oils help rehydrate the skin and scalp, preventing dryness and itching.
+They can also help prevent hair from becoming dry and brittle and support hair growth.

 Argan oil, also known as Moroccan argan oil or simply Moroccan oil, is packed with a variety of vitamins and nutrients, particularly vitamins A, C, and E, along with omega-6 fatty acids and lineolic acid.
 It also has rich antioxidant properties that allow it to neutralize and regulate free radicals.
 All of these nutrients in an argan oil of Morocco shampoo may protect hair while increasing hair’s elasticity to restore shine to dull hair and prevent breakage and split-ends.7